Looking back at 'Don't Look Back'

 The film must be the father of the line of rock documentaries that culminates in the classic rock “mockumentary” This is Spinal Tap.
 One watches Dylan’s manager — Albert Grossman — in action with morbid fascination.
 Early in the film he has a memorable encounter with a hotel manager looking for the person who is “in charge” of Dylan’s hotel room.
 The hotel had fielded complaints that the room was a little noisy.
 Grossman responds with a profane tirade (video below).
 We also see Grossman at work seeking to extract top pound from the BBC for an appearance by Dylan.
 Grossman looks like he got lost on his way to a future appearance in This is Spinal Tap.

 The Coen brothers memorialized Grossman in Inside Llewyn Davis, their portrait of a talented musician seeking to make it in a tough business.
 A study in failure, it’s the other side of the coin presented by Don’t Look Back.
 The Coens’ Grossman character (“Bud Grossman”) is not impressed by Llewyn Davis.
 Davis plays him a moving rendition of “The Death of Queen Jane.”
-Grossman passes judgment: “I don’t see a lot of money here.”
+Grossman renders judgment: “I don’t see a lot of money here.”

-Grossman played Colonel Parker to an impressive array of mostly folk artists.
+The real Grossman played Colonel Parker to an impressive array of mostly folk artists.
 He provided a baldly commercial counterpoint to his clients’ idealistic personas.

 Despite his unprepossessing appearance, Grossman was married to the beautiful Sally Grossman.
 Sally accompanied Grossman on the 1965 tour and must be the most beautiful woman in the film.
 I think her appearance is uncredited, however, as was her appearance on the cover of Dylan’s 1965 album Bringing It All Back Home.
 Sally was still married to Grossman at the time of his death in 1986.
 They had a beauty and the beast thing going.